ibm-build-lab/cloud-pak-sandboxes/terraform/README.md

 3. Go to the actions menu (3 vertical dots) to select **Details**, then **Copy** the API Key.
 4. Go to **Manage** > **Access (IAM)** > **Users**, then search and click on your user's name.
 Select **Details** at the right top corner to copy the **User ID** from the users info (it may be your email address).

-### Create a `credentials.sh` file
+### Exporting the credentials

-Export the following environment variables to let the IBM Provider to retrieve the credentials.
+In the terminal window, export the following environment variables to let the IBM Provider to retrieve the credentials.

 ```bash
 export IAAS_CLASSIC_USERNAME="< Your IBM Cloud Username/Email here >"